dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 ### Lint SQL files

 From the dbt Cloud CLI, you can invoke [SQLFluff](https://sqlfluff.com/) which is a modular and configurable SQL linter that warns you of complex functions, syntax, formatting, and compilation errors.
-Many of the same flags that you can pass to SQLFluff are available from the dbt Cloud CLI, except those that might pose a security risk.
+Many of the same flags that you can pass to SQLFluff are available from the dbt Cloud CLI.

 The available SQLFluff commands are: